soltaniehha/Deep-Learning-in-Computer-Vision/README.md

 * Some content of a handful of notebooks come from [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do) by Jake VanderPlas (under the [MIT license](LICENSE-CODE).
 Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT)).
 Modifications and updates have been made.

 * The content of notebook 12-Exploratory-Data-Analysis.ipynb comes primarily from [a Kaggle notebook](https://www.kaggle.com/jsaguiar/exploratory-analysis-with-seaborn) by *Aguiar*.

+* Some notebooks are corresponding chapters of [Deep Learning with python](https://www.manning.com/books/deep-learning-with-python)